-The theory suggests that neighborhoods with high levels of poverty, mobility, and diversity tend to have low social cohesion and integration levels.
-This leads to a breakdown of social norms and values that regulate conduct and prevent deviance.
+The theory suggests that neighborhoods with high poverty levels, mobility, and diversity tend to have low social cohesion and integration levels.
+It leads to a breakdown of social norms and values that regulate conduct and prevent deviance.

 As a result, these neighborhoods become more vulnerable to crime and disorder.
 On the other hand, neighborhoods with low poverty, mobility, and diversity tend to have high levels of social cohesion and integration.
-This leads to a strong sense of community and mutual support among residents.
+People who live here have a close-knit community and help one another.
 As a result, these neighborhoods become more resistant to crime and disorder.

 Social disorganization theory has been one of the most influential place-based theories of crime for decades.
 However, it has also faced some challenges and criticisms over time.
 Some of these include:

 - The theory does not account for individual motivation, personality, or rationality differences that may affect criminal behavior.

 - The theory does not explain why some individuals or groups within disadvantaged neighborhoods do not engage in crime or why some individuals or groups within advantaged neighborhoods do engage in crime.

 - The theory does not consider the role of formal social control agencies, such as the police or the courts, in influencing crime rates across neighborhoods.